 Xin Wang, a Chinese PhD student, says that people in China recycle depending on where in the country they live, with people in smaller cities reusing and recycling resources in an effort to save money.
 ‘I remember how my mother was trying to save money, so she would reuse the water we were washing our vegetables in to clean the bathroom.’

 However, he had expected more coming to Groningen: ‘When I first went to the university building, I wanted to make an effort and separate garbage carefully, since I knew recycling was a big deal in the Netherlands.
 There were some containers for plastic and a few for paper, but that was it.’

-For Moldavian law student Otilia Vatavu, the system with the trash containers turned out to be hard to comprehend.
+For Moldovan law student Otilia Vatavu, the Dutch recycling system seemed challenging to adapt to at first.
 ‘I remember when I first moved to Vinkhuizen, I had no idea that there was a strict day and time when we were supposed to take the container out.
 It was summer, and it was hot.
 None of my housemates were home and I didn’t take the trash out.
 The container stayed in the backyard for a month.
 I was disgusted.’

 But Italian-born law student Eva Fava feels like Groningen is not doing a lot at all.
 ‘In Italy, recycling is taken very seriously’, she says.
 ‘In most of the cities, we have a door-to-door separation system, where the trash is sometimes checked.
 If it’s not separated correctly, you get a fine.
 Here in Groningen, I don’t see many spots where people can have detailed separation and those that do exist are quite far apart.’